Essays at the intersection of process, software, and people.

 Get notified when new essays publish.

-Roughly one essay a month.
+Roughly two essays a month — one on enterprise process and adoption, one on research practice.
 No marketing, no funnels, no subject lines designed to manipulate you.
 Just the writing.

 Email me to be added to the list